michaelpaco/forvia-challenge/README.md

 - [x] Implement caching mechanism to store fetched data locally.
 - [x] Modify the UI to display cached data when there's no internet connection.

-### Code Quality and Comments

-- [X] Write clear and concise code comments explaining complex logic, architectural choices, and major functions.
-- [x] Ensure the code follows best practices and is maintainable.

-### Documentation

-- [] Create a README.md file detailing the project, including setup instructions, project structure, and usage.
-- [] Mention any known bugs or issues.
-- [] Describe what improvements would be made if given more time.
-- [] Propose additional features to enhance the app further.

 ### Testing

-- [] Test the app thoroughly to ensure all features work as expected.
-- [] Perform both unit tests and UI tests to cover different aspects of the application.
+- [X] Perform both unit tests and UI tests to cover different aspects of the application.

-### APK Generation

-- [] Generate an APK file for immediate testing of the application.
-- [] Provide the APK file along with the source code in the repository.

-### Submission

-- [] Submit the project via GitHub, ensuring all code is well-commented and documented.
-- [] Include the APK file and any additional documentation required for evaluation.

 ## Tech stack